Agoric/documentation/main/REPL/board.md

 ## Introduction

-The Board is a shared, on-chain location where users post an object as a value and make it accessible to others.
+The Board is a shared, on-chain location that is where users post an object as a value and make it accessible to others.
 When a user posts a value, they receive a unique ID for that value.
 Others can get the value just by knowing the ID.
 You can make an ID known by any communication method; private email, a DM or other private